TRANSIT B4 DENSITY©

 - Removal of parking space requirements for new projects located in and around TPAs.
-Land use attorney, Cory Briggs, filed a lawsuit against the City of San Diego over removal of parking space requirements.
+Lawsuit filed April 6, 2019

-- sb330- could suspend, until 2030, Coastal Height Limits currently protected by Proposition D boundaries*
+- sb330- allows the San Diego City Council to suspend, until 2030, Coastal Height Limits currently protected by Proposition D boundaries*

 *Nancy Skinner’s SB 330, would roll back many city and county home-building regulations for a decade.
 Skinner’s office told the Los Angeles Times this week that the bill would apply to San Diego’s coastal height limit, a sacred cow that has defined development in beach communities for decades."
 Los Angeles Times: Bay Area Leads Charge On Fixing Housing Crisis